 - disable user – Disable the user’s account to prevent further malware propagation.

 The use cases that can be addressed with Phantom playbooks are nearly limitless.
 Be sure to check the blog regularly for posts on other great playbooks.

 Director, Product Marketing

-Did you know that Phantom playbooks are Python based?
+Did you know that Phantom playbooks are Python-based?
 The Phantom platform interprets playbooks in order to execute your mission when you see something that you want to take action on.
 They hook into the Phantom platform and all of its capabilities in order to execute actions, ensuring a repeatable and auditable process around your security operations.
-Sample community playbooks can be customized at will and are synchronized via Git and published on our public Community GitHub repository.
+Sample community playbooks can be customized at will and are synchronized via Git and published in our public Community GitHub repository.
 You can read more about the Phantom platform and playbooks here.